Ahanta people: History

 Ahanta means the land of twins.
-As to how Ahanta became known as the land of twins is not certainly known since there are other meanings or accounts which seem more accurate and convincing than this one.
-It could be linked to the fertility of Ahanta women and multiple births which was very predominant then on Ahanta lands then.
-Some indigenous cultural practices around that time also saw births of twins as a taboo and for Ahanta to welcome the birth of twins is likely to earn her the title land of twins which I think we should pride ourselves with it but if we are to situate the land of twins account properly, then it precedes the migration of Ahantas from the Bono kingdom which occurred in 1229.
+How Ahanta became known as the land of twins is not certainly known, since there are other meanings or accounts which seem more accurate and convincing.
+One theory is that it could be linked to the fertility of Ahanta women and multiple births which was very predominant then on Ahanta lands then.
+Some indigenous cultural practices around that time also saw births of twins as a taboo.
+As such, Ahanta's welcoming the birth of twins was likely to earn her the title, 'land of twins'.

-Ahanta is also believed to have come from the Fante word "hata" which matches with "yinda" in Ahanta language which means to dry or warm oneself after being wet or cold but geographically, the true definition of Ahanta is the land between Pra and Ankobra Rivers.
-The stretch of land between these two rivers is how far and wide the once prosperous and flourished kingdom of the Ahantas covered.
-Our forefathers lived here in greatness and in supremacy particularly those of us who come from royal homes.

-Ahanta belong to several Congo -Niger languages such as Igbo in Nigeria, Edo in Benin and all the Akan languages stretching across the South of the Sahara Desert from Togo to Cote D'Voire.
-It is one of the sub unit of several kwa languages across the forest belt of Sub-Sahara Africa.
-Ahanta is as old Methusalah but the sad thing is that our language faces possible extinction in the next 10 or 20 years as recently showed in a research conducted by the University of Cape Coast.
-We are not speaking it ourselves and for that matter, we are not teaching our children to pass it on to the generations that may come after us.
-Sekondi -Takoradi for instance has lost its Ahanta taste and fragrance.
+Ahanta belongs to several Congo-Niger languages such as Igbo in Nigeria, Edo in Benin and all the Akan languages stretching across the South of the Sahara Desert from Togo to Cote D'Voire.
+It is one of the sub units of several kwa languages across the forest belt of Sub-Sahara Africa.
+Ahanta is very old, and the language faces possible extinction in the next 10 or 20 years as recently showed in a research conducted by the University of Cape Coast.
+The Ahanta people scarcely speak or teach the language.
+For instance in Sekondi -Takoradi the Ahanta culture has slowly died.

-As mentioned earlier, in 1229, Ahantas and Fantes moved from the Bono kingdom in the present day Takyiman after the death of Odapagyan who was then the leader of the Fantes to further south of the Sahara.
-On reaching the Pra river, the Ahantas crossed further southward to their present area of settlements.
-It is actually the crossing of the Pra River that gave birth to "hata" which means to dry or warm oneself in the sun.
-The oral account says that after crossing the Pra river, Ahanta forefathers decided to warm themselves in the sun and also to dry their clothes so they became known as "Ahatafo" meaning people who warm or dry themselves in the sun.
-It thus became our ethnic or tribal name.